 (2) And/Or.
 The connectives "and" and "or" shall be construed either disjunctively or conjunctively as necessary to bring within the scope of the discovery request all responses that might otherwise be construed to be outside of its scope.

 (3) Number.
 The use of the singular form of any word includes the plural and vice versa.

 Local Civil Rule 26.4.
-Opt-Out From Certain Provisions of Federal Rule of Civil Procedure 26 clients, in all phases of the discovery process and to be courteous in their dealings with each other, including in matters relating to scheduling and timing of various discovery procedures.
+Opt-Out From Certain Provisions of Federal Rule of Civil and timing of various discovery procedures.